openshift/training/beta-3-setup.md

 CLI tools.

 ### Adding the Builder ImageStreams
-While `new-app` has some built-in logic to help find a compatible builder ImageStream, the web console currently does not have that capability.
+While the `new-app` CLI tool has some built-in logic to help find a compatible builder ImageStream, the web console currently does not have that capability.
 The user will have to first target the code repository, and then select the appropriate builder image.

-Perform the following command as `root` in the `beta3` folder in order to add all of the builder images:
+Perform the following command as `root` in the `beta3` folder in order to add all of the `ImageStream`s:

     osc create -f image-streams.json -n openshift